-Making the most of allowances and exemptions
+Capitalising on allowances and exemptions

-Each member of your family is taxed as an individual, and so is entitled to his or her own allowances and exemptions.
-The basic personal allowance for 2012/13 is £8,105.
+Every individual within your family is taxed separately, and is entitled to his or her own allowances and exemptions.
+The basic personal allowance for 2013/14 is £9,440.

-Allowances and rate bands are allocated first to your earned income (which includes pensions), then to your savings income, and finally to any UK dividend income.
+A series of rate bands and allowances are assigned first to your earned income (which includes pensions), then to your savings income, and finally to any UK dividend income.